-- ♦ The control terminals will accept a single wire of size 1.5mm2/16AWG.
+- ◆ The control terminals will accept a single wire of size 1.5mm2/16AWG.
 For two wires per terminal, use smaller gauge wire such as 0.5mm2/22AWG. - ◆ Use screened control cables to comply with EMC requirements.
-All screens must be terminated at the base of the product using the Control Bracket and (optional) Shield Bonding Clips from the 890 Installation Kit. - ◆ The control board 0V at X14/04 must be connected to protective (clean) earth outside of the product to meet EMC and safety requirements.
+All screens must be terminated at the base of the product using cable glands. - ◆ The control board 0V at X14/04 must be connected to protective (clean) earth outside of the product to meet EMC and safety requirements.